CrugBarat/CrugBarat/README.md

 I love to code.
 I'm happiest when coding.
 Code, code, code.
 Hook me up to the matrix and jam all code related data and information straight into my eyeballs.

-Here's some student projects and other stuff I've completed recently:
+Here's some live demos of student projects and other stuff I've completed recently:

 - [paulkmarshall.com](https://paulkmarshall.com/)
 - [Digital Skills Tool](https://erc-tool.herokuapp.com/) - if interested, contact for login details